Muhammad Ahsan Dar: Early life

 He worked as a school teacher in Jamaat-e-Islami school (run by Falah-e-Aam Trust).

 He was given the nickname "Master" when he joined militancy.

 Militancy

-In 1984, when Dar was visiting Bombay for a family visit, he was queried by some one about Maqbool Bhat.
+In 1984, when Dar was visiting Mumbai for a family visit, he was queried by someone about Maqbool Bhat.
 To his embarrassment, he did not know who he was.
 He later learnt about him and decided to become a separatist.
 He sought out an acquaintance who knew the techniques of militancy, and obtained lessons, sharing them with his friends.

 Ansarul Islam

 According to the received version of events, Dar went to Pakistan in 1986 on a passport.
 Pakistani authorities told him that they were not yet prepared for him but would contact him when it was time.
 He was given a "letter", presumably certifying this.
 Returning to Kashmir, Dar formed the group Ansarul Islam ("helpers of Islam").
 Other prominent members of the group were Hilal Ahmed Mir (aka Nasirul Islam, "friend of Islam"), Mohammed Ramzan Sofi (aka General Abdullah) and Ghulam Rasool Shah (aka Imran Rahi).